H23-ux/D-FLIPDLOP-NEGEDGE/README.md

 /* write all the steps invloved */

+1.Open the quartus prime software

+2.Mention th code in new file and compile, select tools- Netlist viewers-RTL viewver.

+3.Open new file and select world program UWF for waveform.

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by: RegisterNumber:24001722
+Developed by: Harsheni.S

+RegisterNumber:24001722
 */

 module d_ff_neg_edge (d, clk, rst, q);

   input d, clk, rst;

   output reg q;

   always @(negedge clk or posedge rst) begin

     if (rst)

       q <= 0; // Reset the flip-flop

     else

-      q <= d; // D input is passed to Q on the negative clock edge end endmodule
+      q <= d; // D input is passed to Q on the negative clock edge

+  end

+endmodule

 **RTL LOGIC FOR FLIPFLOPS**

 ![Screenshot (43)](https://github.com/user-attachments/assets/3b902daa-c570-43a6-a63f-4f4e6293cc9b)
 **TIMING DIGRAMS FOR FLIP FLOPS**

 ![Screenshot (48)](https://github.com/user-attachments/assets/b8879d0d-cab3-44f6-abfc-5997a30309bb)

 **RESULTS**

 Hence the implemention of  D flipflop using verilog and validating their functionality using their functional tables are proved